alnwlsn/alnview/README.md

 # Controls
 Alnview is key driven, and has minimal GUI elements to maximize the amount of image visible on screen.
 Besides the images themselves, the only on-screen elements are small markers which indicate certain points (like the corners of the selected image), and text overlays (where applicable).

-Operations on images chose the image to affect in a few ways:
+Operations on images chooses the image to affect in a few ways:
 - **last** - uses the last selected image
 - **mouse** - uses the image under the mouse pointer.
 After the operation, it will become the last image selected
 - **mouse (temporary)** - temporarily uses the image under the mouse pointer, but does not change the last selected image